akira215/esp-ash-components/cppgpio/README.md

     // System Event Loop
     esp_event_loop_create_default();    // Create System Event Loop
-    // Get a pointer of pointer to retrieve the instance in the event Main** ptr = new Main*(this);
+    // Get a pointer of pointer to retrieve the instance in the event loop Main** ptr = new Main*(this);
     cppButton.setEventHandler(&button_event_handler, ptr);